NVIDIA/nvcomp/README.md

 re-using temporary workspace for each piece.

 # Building the library, with nvCOMP extensions
-To configure nvCOMP extensions, simply define the `NVCOMP_EXTS` variable to allow CMake to find the library
+To configure nvCOMP extensions, simply define the `NVCOMP_EXTS_ROOT` variable to allow CMake to find the library

 First, download nvCOMP extensions from the [DevZone](https://developer.nvidia.com/nvcomp).